nickc1/skccm/README.md

 skCCM
 ========

 This package is an implementation of [convergent cross mapping][ccm-wiki] (CCM) using scikit-learn's style.
 More specifically it is an implementation from the paper, [Detecting Causality in Complex Ecosystems][ccm-paper].
-It reconstructs [phase spaces][phase-space] to analyze behavior of the effects of one system on the other.
+It reconstructs [phase spaces][phase-space] to analyze the effects of one system on the other.

 Quick Explanation
 -----------------